AaltoML/psd-pc/README.md

-# psd-pc
+# Encoding Negative Dependencies in Probabilistic Circuits

-Repository for code utilized in 'Encoding Negative Dependencies in Probabilistic Circuits' paper submitted to the Tractable Probabilistic Modelling 2023 workshop.
+Implementation of 'Encoding Negative Dependencies in Probabilistic Circuits', presented at the Tractable Probabilistic Modelling workshop at UAI 2023.

 ## Files
 WIP

 ## Documentation
 WIP

+# License

+# Citation